NMRLipids/Databank/Scripts/BuildDatabank/info_files/README.md

-# User input
+# User input and content of README.yaml files
+README.yaml files in subfolders of [Data/Simulations/](https://github.com/NMRLipids/Databank/tree/main/Data/Simulations) contain all the essential information of the simulations in the NMRlipids databank.
-The databank entries are given as yaml files locating in subfolders of [Scripts/BuildDatabank/info_files/](https://github.com/NMRLipids/Databank/blob/main/Scripts/BuildDatabank/info_files/) with integer names.
+These files are build based on information given in files locating in subfolders of [Scripts/BuildDatabank/info_files/](https://github.com/NMRLipids/Databank/blob/main/Scripts/BuildDatabank/info_files/).
-The dictionary variables that are used for indexing the data entries are described here.
+Each entry is in subfolder with integer name.
+The manually (compulsory and optional) entered and automatically exctracted information in the README.yaml files are listed in the table below.
-The necessary parameters required for the analyses are described first and are marked as ''compulsory''.
+The necessary parameters required for the analyses are compulsory, but addition of also optional parameters is highly recommended whenever possible.
-Because also other than compulsory parameters may be highly useful in upcycling the data, we strong recommend that all the possible parameters are given upon entry.

 The already existing info files in subfolders of [Scripts/BuildDatabank/info_files/](https://github.com/NMRLipids/Databank/blob/main/Scripts/BuildDatabank/info_files/)